 University of Wisconsin School of Medicine

-Dr. Dipesh Navsaria is an assistant professor of pediatrics of University of Wisconsin Sch ool of Medicine and Public Health.
+Dr. Dipesh Navsaria is an assistant professor of pediatrics at the University of Wisconsin School of Medicine and Public Health.
 He practices primary-care pediatrics at a community health center working with underserved populations.
 He is also deeply involved in Reach Out and Read, an initiative that makes literacy promotion a standard part of pediatric primary care, so that children grow up with books and a love of reading.
-He is also involved with Early Brain and Child Development leadership with the American Academy of Pediatrics, and public health education with medical students.
+He is also involved with early brain and child development leadership with the American Academy of Pediatrics and public health education with medical students.

 Springboard To Opportunities

-Dr. Aisha Nyandoro is the CEO of Springboard To Opportunities (STO), a nonprofit organization focused on helping residents of affordable housing advance themselves in life, school, and work.
-STO’s programs are fundamentally resident-driven and based on the needs of the community to create resources that support and empower families.
+Dr. Aisha Nyandoro is the CEO of Springboard To Opportunities, a nonprofit organization that serves communities in Alabama, Mississippi, Maryland, and Washington, DC.
+Springboard is focused on helping residents of affordable housing advance themselves in life, school, and work.
+Springboard’s programs are fundamentally resident-driven and based on the needs of the community to create resources that support and empower families.

 Félix V. Matos Rodríguez

 Queens College of the City University of New York

 New York, NY